Mahdere731/Tigray-Humanitarian-Crisis/analysis/Tigray_Assessment_Analysis.md

 ## References and Data Sources

 ### Analytical Framing and Methodology
-The methodological approach and analytical framing for this project were developed by the author, drawing on established spatial analysis practices and commonly used humanitarian data standards.
-No single external source was used to define the overall project design; instead, the framework reflects an integrated analytical approach based on spatial correlation and multi-indicator interpretation.
+The analytical approach and framing for this project were developed by the author, informed by common geographical analysis practices and widely applied humanitarian data standards.
+Rather than relying on a single source to define the project design, the framework was built through an integrated analytical approach that examines spatial relationships and interprets multiple metrics together.

 ---